CIBC Investor's Edge

 Looking for US stocks?
 Check out our guide to buying US stocks.

-Trading international shares is a great way to diversify your portfolio and access a wide variety of stocks.
-As long as you are using a broker that supports international exchanges, you can buy and sell international shares with ease.
+International investing is a great way to diversify your portfolio.
+As long as you are using a broker that supports international exchanges, you can buy international shares with ease.
 You will need to be mindful of the exchange rate, as this will impact your return on investment.

 Finder’s unique algorithm found the 20 best TSX stocks to buy right now.